philadams-zz/philadams.net/src/quotes.md

 > all. _Ted Hughes_

 -
+> In every deliberation, we must consider the impact on the 7th generation,
+> even if it requires having skin as thick as the bark of a pine. _Iroquois
+> saying_

+-
 > Being the richest man in the cemetery doesn't matter to me.
 Going to
 > bed at night saying we've done something wonderful, that's what
 > matters to me. _Steve Jobs_